Mic-U/hanami-docker-compose-template/README.md

 ### 4. Run hanami commands

 You can use rake or rails commands on container.
-`docker-compose run --rm web bundle exec hanami db create`
+`docker-compose run --rm app bundle exec hanami db create`

 And You can use environment variables.
 If you want to set HANAMI_ENV test, run below command.
-`docker-compose run --rm -e HANAMI_ENV=test web bundle exec hanami db create`
+`docker-compose run --rm -e HANAMI_ENV=test app bundle exec hanami db create`

 Recommend using alias.